 In 2017, Tim surpassed thousands of applicants for a place in the six-part BBC2 series Astronauts: Do You Have What It Takes?, where he was put through the full rigours of astronaut selection and reached the final three.

 Tim loves nothing more than sharing his love of science and the wonders of the natural world.
-He regularly speaks to audiences of all sizes and ages on topics such as cosmochemistry, nuclear science, and the importance of science in society.
+He regularly speaks to audiences of all sizes and ages on topics such as nuclear science, planetary science, and the importance of science in society.
 His enthusiasm is infectious and his deep knowledge shines through.

 Dr Tim Gregory